OctopusDeploy/docs/docs/api-and-integration/octopus.server.exe-command-line/configure.md

       --oktaRoleClaimType=VALUE
                              Tell Octopus how to find the roles in the security token from Okta.
+      --oktaUsernameClaimType=VALUE
+                             Tell Octopus how to find the value for the Octopus Username in the Okta token.
+Defaults to "preferred_username" if left blank.
       --usernamePasswordIsEnabled=VALUE
                              Set whether Octopus username/password
                                authentication is enabled.